 Do I need a definite or indefinite article?

 Just like English, Italian has distinct definite and indefinite articles.
-"Definite" articles typically refer to a specific noun, especially one that the listener is aware of or that has been discussed before.
-The is the definite article in English, as in Duo drank the cappuccino (referring to a specific cappuccino, probably the one in his hand).
+Definite articles typically refer to a specific noun, especially one that the listener is aware of or that has been discussed before.
+The is the definite article in English.

 - Definite articles: il, lo, la, l’, i, gli, le